richchapler/AzureSolutionsDocumentation/curricula/SQL_BackupRecovery.md

 * **Set Recovery Model**
   Set or confirm that the database is using the Full Recovery Model.
 The recovery model dictates how transactions are logged, how the transaction log is maintained, and ultimately, how much data you could lose in the event of a failure.

   * **Transaction Logging:** In the Full Recovery Model, every transaction is fully logged.
 This detailed logging allows you to perform transaction log backups, which are critical for point‑in‑time recovery.
 Without a proper recovery model, you might be unable to recover all the transactions that occurred between backups.
   * **Data Protection:** With full logging, you ensure that every data change is recorded.
 This means that if a failure occurs, you can restore the database to the exact moment before the failure, minimizing data loss.
   * **Recovery Objectives:** The recovery model directly impacts your Recovery Point Objective (RPO) — a key metric that defines how much data loss is acceptable.
 A Full Recovery Model supports a low RPO because you can recover the most recent transactions.

-  Execute the following T-SQL:
+  Execute the following T‑SQL:
   ```sql
   USE master;
   GO